DasHomi/preventer/README.md

   - _Prevents you from breaking glass and glass panes_
 - Prevent suspicious block breaking
   - _Prevents you from breaking suspicious sand and gravel_
+- Prevent ender chest destruction
+  - _Prevents you from breaking ender chests without a silk touch pickaxe_
 </details>

 <details>